top of page

 Bio

-Scott Selby has a law degree from Harvard and a master’s degree in Human Rights and Intellectual Property from Sweden’s Lund University.
-He graduated UC Berkeley with a degree in American Popular Culture.
+Scott has a law degree from Harvard and a master’s degree in Human Rights and Intellectual Property from Lund University in Sweden.
+He graduated from UC Berkeley with a degree in American Popular Culture.

-Scott is licensed to practice law in California and New York.
+He is admitted to the bar in California and New York.

 Contact